betterde/ects/README.md

 ```

 ## LICENSE
-ects is open-sourced software licensed under the MIT license
+ECTS is open-sourced software licensed under the MIT license.